 - Add to Alert

-Your Directors have pleasure in presenting the 39th Annual Report on the business and operations of the Company, together with the audited accounts for the financial year ended March 31, 2014.
+Your Directors have pleasure in presenting the 40th Annual Report on the business and operations of the Company, together with the audited accounts for the financial year ended March 31, 2015.

-In accordance with the SEBI circular no. CIR/CFD/DIL/7/2011 dated 5th October 2011, the abridged Annual Report containing salient features of the Balance Sheet and Profit & Loss Account for the financial year 2013–14, as prescribed in section 219(1)(b)(iv) of the Companies Act, 1956 along with statement containing salient features of the Directors' Report (including Management Discussion & Analysis and Corporate Governance Report) is being sent to all shareholders who have not registered their email address(es) for the purpose of receiving documents/ communication from the company in electronic mode.
+In accordance with the listing agreement with Stock Exchanges and Section 136 of the Companies Act, 2013 read with Rule 10 of the Companies (Accounts) Rules, 2014 of the said Act, the Abridged Annual Report containing salient features of the Financial Statements, including Consolidated Financial Statements, for the financial year 2014–15, along with statement containing salient features of the Directors' Report (including Management Discussion & Analysis and Corporate Governance Report) is being sent to all shareholders who have not registered their email address(es) for the purpose of receiving documents/ communication from the Company in electronic mode.

-Full version of the Annual Report 2013–14 containing complete Balance Sheet, Statement of Profit & Loss Account, other statements and notes thereto prepared as per the requirements of Schedule VI to the Companies Act, 1956, Directors Report (including Management Discussion and Analysis, Corporate Governance Report, Business Responsibility Report) are being sent via email to all shareholders who have provided their email address(es).
+Full version of the Annual Report 2014–15 containing complete Balance Sheet, Statement of Profit & Loss, other statements and notes thereto, including Consolidated Financial Statements, prepared as per the requirements of Schedule III to the Companies Act, 2013, Directors'Report (including Management Discussion and Analysis, Corporate Governance Report and Business Responsibility Report) are being sent via email to all shareholders who have provided their email address(es).

 Kindly refer to Management Discussion & Analysis and Corporate Governance Report which forms part of this report.